csb324/clara-b-dev/src/projects/generative-art.md

 ## I've been on a real generative art kick.

 Generative art is actually what got me started in the programming world, but my latest kick started a few months ago, when I discovered [Raphaël de Courville](https://twitter.com/sableRaph)'s weekly Creative Code Challenges.
-Not content with a weekly challenge, I started a daily coding challenge for the month of October.
+Not content with a weekly challenge, I started a daily coding challenge for the [month of October](https://codesketchtober.netlify.app).
 This was going well, until I broke my leg at a bachelorette party and sort of lost steam.
-Luckily, the generative art community actually already *had* a monthly creative coding challenge, and theirs was in January.
+Luckily, the generative art community actually already *had* a monthly creative coding challenge, and theirs was in [January](https://genuary.art).
 So I joined that too.

-Now it is february.
+Now it is February.
 I've created a lot of pieces I'm proud of in the last few months.
 But the question remains: What *are* these things?
 What exactly is it that I'm doing over here?

 Many people have asked me to explain, and I have tried.
 But I do not think I have done a very good job, or they would have stopped asking by now.
 And as an explainer-of-things by trade, I can't sit with that.